solislemuslab/tropical-stethoscope/Yuren/readme.md

 classification_with_augmentation.py: the file that run on the condor for the experiment to randomly select sonotypes, augment, trian, and check classification performance.

+classification_fixed_size.py: the file that run on the condor for the experiment to randomly select sonotypes, use same size for all the sonotypes in one run, augment, trian, and check classification performance.

 experiment_aug_no_aug.py: the file that run on the condor for the experiment to select sonotypes with fixed number, train with and without augmentation, and check classification performance.

 ### script_submit folder